-In Wisconsin, all GALs have a duty to investigate the circumstances of the case and report their conclusions about the ward's "best interests" to the court.
-By statute, the only information a ward may prevent from being disclosed is their opinion on custody in divorce cases.
+In Wisconsin, all GALs have a duty to investigate the circumstances of the case and report their conclusions about the ward's "best interests" to the court.27 By statute, the only information a ward may prevent a GAL from disclosing is the ward's opinion on custody in divorce cases.28

 In contrast, SCR 20:1.6 provides protection for all "information relating to the representation of a client."
 As discussed above, the ward is not the client of the GAL, and therefore no specific duty of confidentiality is owed to the ward.
+The interface between the duty of confidentiality and the unique role of GALs has been the source of confusion.
+Some GALs have assumed the absence of a "real" client combined with a duty to conduct a thorough investigation of the "best interests" of the ward permits broad disclosure of what they discover.
+Others view SCR 20:1.6 as limiting what information can be shared with anyone, including the court.
+The committee believes neither of these views are correct.

-GALs do, however, represent the best interests of their wards, and therefore possess "information relating to the representation" of both current and former clients, which is protected by SCRs 20:1.6 and 20:1.9(c), and the committee believes these rules apply to GALs.
-While some may at first mistakenly believe that this means that GALs are prevented from making disclosures necessary to fulfill their responsibilities because the GAL has no client to consent to disclosures, this is not the case.
+GALs are advocates and, in the course of discharging their responsibilities, possess "information relating to the representation" of both current and former clients, information which is protected by SCRs 20:1.6 and 20:1.9(c).
+However, the provisions of the disciplinary rules make clear that the duty of confidentiality and the responsibility to investigate and report to the court are not in conflict.

-SCR 20:1.6(a) permits lawyers to make "impliedly authorized" disclosures which are necessary to competently represent their clients.
-So, for example, when a GAL communicates with a ward's teachers or caregivers, or any person who may have relevant information about a matter, such disclosures are "impliedly authorized" and do not violate the duty of confidentiality because the GAL must communicate with such persons to competently represent the best interests of the ward.26 This means that the vast majority of disclosures that GALs routinely make fall under the "impliedly authorized" exception.
-Similarly, disclosures that GALs are required to make by statute or other law fall squarely within the SCR 20:1.6(c) (5) exception which permits disclosures which are required to "comply with other law or a court order."27
+First, SCR 20:1.6(a) permits lawyers to make "impliedly authorized" disclosures which are necessary to competently represent their clients.
+So, for example, when a GAL communicates with a ward's teachers or caregivers, or any person who may have relevant information about a matter, and discloses information necessary to facilitate such communications, such disclosures are "impliedly authorized" and do not violate the duty of confidentiality because the GAL must communicate with such persons to competently represent the best interests of the ward.30 This means that the vast majority of disclosures that GALs routinely make fall under the "impliedly authorized" exception.

+Second, disclosures that GALs are required to make by statute or other law, typically the order appointing them, fall squarely within the SCR 20:1.6(c)(5) exception which permits disclosures which are required to "comply with other law or a court order."
+31